aertslab/RcisTarget/README.md

 install_github("aertslab/RcisTarget")
 ```

-A tutorial (vignette) is included in the package (HTML version available at http://scenic.aertslab.org).
+A tutorial (vignette) is included in the package.
+Includes an HTML version of the tutorial and the databases are available at http://scenic.aertslab.org.